marcusangeloni/partbasedfacerec_paper_smc2016/README.md

 Dependencies
 ------------------

-This code is tested to work under Python 2.7.
+This code was tested to work under Python 2.7 on Ubuntu 14.04.

 The required dependencies to run the experiments are `Numpy`, `SciPy`, `OpenCV`, `scikit-learn`, `scikit-image`, and `bob 1.2.2`.

-To install the dependencies on Ubuntu 14.04, run the following commands (need administration rights):
+To install the dependencies, run the following commands (need administration rights):

 ```
 sudo apt-get install python-numpy python-scipy libopencv-dev python-opencv python-sklearn